NU-CUCIS/ElemNet/README.md

 Some analyses required the use of [Magpie](https://bitbucket.org/wolverton/magpie), which requires Java JDK 1.7 or greater.
 See [the Magpie documentation for details].

 ## Contents

-The deep learning model produced in this work is available in the [`elemnet` folder](./elemnet).
+The code for training the ElemNet model along with the trained model produced in this work are available in the [`elemnet` folder](./elemnet).
 The other folders contain scripts associted with different analyses performed to characterize ElemNet.
-Each folder contains a README file that describes what the analyses are, and the notebooks should be self-describing.
+The analysis notebooks should be self-describing, in other case there is a README file that describes the folder content.

+* chemical-interpolation

+* elemnet

+* evaluate-predictions

+* icsd-search

+* layer-projection

+* training-data

+## Developer Team

+The code was developed by Dipendra Jha from the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University and Logan Ward from the Computation Institute at University of Chicago.

 ## Citation